AEmilioDiStefano/ssh-raspberry-pi-beginners-guide/README.md

 **1.** Insert your MicroSD card into your computer with a USB adapter or full-sized SD card with a slot for Micro SDs.

 **2.** Open the Raspberry Pi Imager app.
-You should see a indow that looks like this:
+You should see a window that looks like this:

 ![host-and-port](images/3_raspberry_pi_imager_interface.png)